 *Applications will be reviewed on a rolling-basis, and this opportunity will remain open until a qualified candidate is identified.

-The qualified candidate should have received a doctoral degree in one of the relevant fields, or be currently pursuing the degree with completion by June 1, 2022.
+The qualified candidate should have received a doctoral degree in one of the relevant fields.
 Degree must have been received within the past five years.

 - Technical writing and communication skills.

 - Familiarity with, and experience in, economic valuation

 - Programming for statistical and/or spatial analysis in R, Python, or another suitable language